mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_fsm.md

 ![travel_personality_quiz_fsm_final](./travel_personality_quiz_fsm_final.svg)

 and update the `input` and `transition` functions accordingly.
+Checkout the [complete code](../examples/tutorials/02_fsm) to see how I updated the `input` and `transition` functions to implement the remaining additional behaviors.

 The biggest challenge for using FSM is defining FSM.
 If you are using the FSM pattern and having problems with it, double check the current definition of your state machine.